bodastage/boda-ericssoncnaiparser/README.md

 For any other concerns apart from issues and feature requests, send an email to info@bodastage.com.

 #Licence
 This project is licensed under Apache 2.0.
-See LICENCE.md for details.
+See LICENCE file for details.